s-ol/alive/docs/guide.md

 you want to use, and save it as `test.alv` in the same folder as `hello.alv`.
 Now restart the copilot as described above, but substituting the new file.

-You should see a note indicating that `alive` processed the file.
-From now on, whenever you change `test.alv` and save the file, `alive` will reload it and execute your new code.
+You should see a note indicating that `alv` processed the file.
+From now on, whenever you change `test.alv` and save the file, `alv` will reload it and execute your new code.
 When you are done, you can stop the copilot at any time using `^C` (control-C).

-`alive`'s syntax is very similar to Lisp.
+`alv`'s syntax is very similar to Lisp.
 Expressions take the form of parenthesized lists like `(head a b c...)`, where the first element of the list (`head`) is the name of an operator or function, which defines what the expression as a whole will do, while the other elements are parameters whose